ChrisVilches/Ruby-Behavior-Tree/README.md

 end
 ```

-Note that under the hood, `tick_each_children` uses the strategy defined, and also ticks the child.
+Note that under the hood, `tick_each_children` uses the strategy defined (i.e. `shuffle` method), and traverses its children while also ticking them.
 You don't need to send `tick!` manually to the child.
+The code defined in `on_tick` is executed *right after* the child is ticked.

 ### Custom decorator

 *Note: Condition nodes are a type of decorator, but they are covered separately in the next section.*

 Here's an example of how to create a custom decorator.
-Simply inherit from `BehaviorTree::Decorators::DecoratorBase` and override the two methods present.
+Simply inherit from `BehaviorTree::Decorators::DecoratorBase` and override any or both of these two methods, `decorate` and `status_map`.

 ```ruby
 class CustomDecorator < BehaviorTree::Decorators::DecoratorBase